goabstract/Marketing-for-Engineers/README.md

 * [Find Twitter Influencers via Klear](https://klear.com/free-tools/find-influencers-by-skill).
 It's free for 10 keyword searches ("skill").
 Paid version has more advanced options.
 * Social networks.
 You can find opinion leaders by checking the keywords search, followers number and engagement level.
 * [Twitonomy](http://www.twitonomy.com/) gives a detailed info about influencer from his Twitter profile.
 It can show people who are interacting with the influencer on the regular basis.
 Those people can become your starting point to get to the top-niche person.
-* [Followerwonk](https://moz.com/followerwonk/analyze/) gives a huge base of data about any Twitter user.
+* [Followerwonk Analyze](https://moz.com/followerwonk/analyze/) gives a huge database about any Twitter user's network.
+This free tool shows you info on user followers and people, whom this user follows.
+So you can find the best time to engage, popular users, location info, etc.
 * Use RSS apps for getting content from influencers' blogs.
 You can comment those posts and share good one via your social media.
 [Selfoss](https://selfoss.aditu.de/) is a good RSS app.
 It's an open source, so you may dig into its code and customize things.

 ## :cat: Marketing for Product Hunt Launch